 Figure 5.
 10: Proportion of Seats Held by Women in (A) National Parliaments and (B) Local Governments, 2019 and 2022

-Source: President's Office - Public Service and Good Governance improved sanitation facilities in rural areas increased from 36 percent in 2015 to 57.0 percent in 2019.
+Source: President's Office - Public Service and Good Governance

 Goal 6:Ensure availability and sustainable management of water and sanitation for all.